Monogram Pictures

 Monogram Pictures Corporation was an American film studio that produced mostly low-budget films between 1931 and 1953, when the firm completed a transition to the name Allied Artists Pictures Corporation.
-Monogram was among the smaller studios in the golden age of Hollywood, generally referred to collectively as Poverty Row.
-Lacking the financial resources to deliver the lavish sets, production values, and star power of the larger studios, Monogram sought to attract its audiences with the promise of action and adventure.
+Monogram was among the minor studios in the golden age of Hollywood, generally referred to collectively as Poverty Row.
+Of the 11 permanent studios in Hollywood at the time, ranked in order of size, MGM was #1—and Monogram was #10 (the only one smaller was PRC).

-The company's trademark is now owned by Allied Artists International.
-The original sprawling brick complex which functioned as home to both Monogram and Allied Artists remains at 4376 W Sunset Blvd, utilized as part of the Church of Scientology Media Center (formerly KCET's television facilities).
+The Monogram trademark is now owned by Allied Artists International.
+The original sprawling brick complex which functioned as home to both Monogram and Allied Artists remains at 4376 W Sunset Blvd, as part of the Church of Scientology Media Center (formerly KCET's television facilities).

-History
+Early years

-Monogram was created in the early 1930s from two earlier companies: W. Ray Johnston's Rayart Productions (renamed Raytone when sound pictures came in) and Trem Carr's Sono Art-World Wide Pictures.
-Both specialized in low-budget features, a policy which continued at Monogram Pictures, with Carr in charge of production.
-Another independent producer, Paul Malvern, released 16 Lone Star western productions (starring John Wayne) through Monogram.
+Monogram's antecedent was W. Ray Johnston's Rayart Pictures, specializing in silent western and action features.
+In 1929 Johnston entered the new field of sound pictures, with Rayart releasing the first feature-length talking western Overland Bound, featuring silent stars Leo Maloney and Allene Ray.
+Johnston renamed his company Raytone, then Continental Pictures, then Syndicate Pictures, and finally (in March 1931) Monogram Pictures.
+Johnston was president, with his Rayart colleague Trem Carr as vice president.

-The backbone of the studio's early days was a father-son partnership: writer/director Robert N. Bradbury and cowboy actor Bob Steele (born Robert A. Bradbury).
-Bradbury wrote almost all of the early Monogram and Lone Star westerns and directed many of them himself.
-Monogram offered a selection of film genres, including action melodramas, classics, and mysteries.
-In its early years, Monogram could seldom afford big-name movie stars and would employ either former silent-film actors who were idle (Herbert Rawlinson, William Collier Sr.) or young featured players (Ray Walker, Wallace Ford, William Cagney, Charles Starrett).
+Johnston made an honest effort to compete with the larger companies in the early 1930s.
+When movie programs consisted of a single feature film plus short subjects, Monogram's features could and did compete with major-studio productions on America's screens.
+Under Johnston, Monogram offered a variety of reasonably priced features for the Depression-era exhibitors, including adaptations of famous books and plays; gangster stories; jungle thrillers; topical comedies; romances; and westerns.
+During its first few years Monogram could seldom afford big-name movie stars and would employ either former silent-film actors who were idle (Clara Kimball Young, William Farnum, Herbert Rawlinson, William Collier, Sr.) or young featured players (Ray Walker, Wallace Ford, William Cagney, Charles Starrett).
+By 1934 the studio attracted bigger names: Colin Clive, Virginia Bruce, Mary Brian, Robert Armstrong, Mary Carlisle, Marian Marsh, and Frank Craven.

 In 1935, Johnston and Carr were wooed by Herbert Yates of Consolidated Film Industries.
-Yates planned to merge Monogram with several other smaller independent companies to form Republic Pictures.
-After a brief period under this new venture, Johnston and Carr clashed with Yates and left.
+Yates merged Monogram with several other smaller independent companies to form Republic Pictures.
+Johnston and Carr remained with the new venture only briefly before clashing with Yates and leaving the company.
 Carr moved to Universal Pictures, while Johnston reactivated Monogram in 1937.